The SDI for A Drought Observatory

 A continuous input data updating is ensured by cron daemon (crontab file) that launches the scripts automatically.

-The Drought Framework Layer (B) is the main component of the DO SDI architecture, in which the PostgreSQL database represents the only environment for data storage and geoprocessing.
+The Drought Framework Layer (B) is the main component of the DO SDI architecture, in which the PostgreSQL Data Cube represents the only environment for data storage and geoprocessing.

 Though all the indices are calculated inside PostgreSQL, the different complexity of vegetation and rainfall indices computation has forced to use different libraries.
 TCI and VCI, in fact, result from simple arithmetic operations that can be done directly in PL/pgSQL using PostGIS library, successfully taking advantage of its features.